 It might seem like Disneyland vs. Disney World would be a toss-up.
 But when it comes to comparing these two theme parks, there are some MAJOR differences.
 Disney World is bigger and has more rides and more dining, while Disneyland has classic charm, better weather, and a more manageable size.

-Disneyland vs. Disney World: Location and Size
+Disneyland vs. Disney World: Summary

 Let’s start with the most obvious difference between the two parks: location.
 Walt Disney World is located in Orlando, Florida, while Disneyland is located in Anaheim, California (which is just south of Los Angeles).